 As soon as the equipment is received, it should be carefully inspected to make certain that it has sustained no damage during shipment and that all items listed on the packing list are accounted for.
-If there is any damage or shortages, the purchaser must immediately notify your USC dealer.
-Ownership passes to purchaser when the unit leaves the USC, LLC. premises.
+If there is any damage or shortages, the purchaser must immediately notify USC LLC.
+Ownership passes to purchaser when the unit leaves the USC LLC. premises.
 The purchaser is responsible for unloading and mounting all components of the equipment.

 Document the serial number of the machine for future reference.
-The serial number is located on the side of the conveyor beside the drive guard cover.
+The serialization label is located on the side of the conveyor head section.